October 1, 2025

 Comic Sans - is it really that bad? by Thomas Steeles

-I very much enjoy comic sans and happen to use it in my newsletters but this book really speaks to those who will ride or die for Comic Sans.
-Unfortunately it would seem the book is currently sold out so here is to hoping they do a restock soon.
+I very much enjoy Comic Sans and happen to use it in my newsletters, but this book really speaks to those who will ride or die for Comic Sans.
+Unfortunately, it seems the book is currently sold out, so here is to hoping they do a restock soon.

 One Thread